pbennett/Go-Emoji-Utils/README.md

 ```

 ### Updating the Emoji definitions data file
 Definitions of each emoji can be found in the `data/emoji.json` file.
 This JSON file is unmarshalled into a map at runtime with the emoji's hex representation as it's key.
-You can update the definitions file using definitions from [Emojipedia](http://emojipedia.org/) with the `import` program bundled with this package.
+You can update the definitions file `import` program bundled with this package.
 You can find it at `import/main.go`.
+It updates emoji.json (if you want to use this), as well as emojidata.go which is compiled into the package.